LuisMongeB/flaskml/README.md

 1. Open Anaconda Prompt and navigate into project directory `cd path_to_repo` 2a.Run `conda env create -f environment.yml` from project directory (this will create a brand new conda environment).
 2b.Create your own environment using Python version 3.9.15 and run `pip install -r requirements.txt`
-3. Activate your environment with `conda activate flaskml' or `conda activate YOUR_ENV_NAME' if you chose to create your own environment.
+3. Activate your environment with `conda activate flaskml` or `conda activate YOUR_ENV_NAME` if you chose to create your own environment.

 ## Built with
 - Python 3.9.15